tinawng/Blog/content/posts/samba-your-pie.md

 Open the Windows explorer and just write down the server IP address like following `\\192.168.1.101`.
 A small window should appear asking you login informations.

 This only works for local network.
-In order to connect from everywhere I need to tweak my router config to forward port `445` to your server.
+In order to connect from everywhere you need to tweak your router config to forward port `445` to your server.

-To connect from your Android phone you can use *CS File Explorer* 😉
+To connect from any Android phone you can use *CS File Explorer* 😉

 And we're done! 🎉